pwin/owlready2/doc/properties.rst

 For more information about the use of annotations, see :doc:`annotations`.

-The 'python_name' annotations can also be defined in ontology editors like Protégé, by importing the Owlready ontology (file 'owlready2/owlready_ontology.owl' in Owlready2 sources).
+The 'python_name' annotations can also be defined in ontology editors like Protégé, by importing the Owlready ontology (file 'owlready2/owlready_ontology.owl' in Owlready2 sources, URI http://www.lesfleursdunormal.fr/static/_downloads/owlready_ontology.owl).

 Getting relation instances